MadhuSudhan138/Nmap/README.md

 # ⚠️ Disclaimer

-For authorized testing only.
-Unauthorized scanning is illegal
+This tool is provided for educational purposes and authorized security testing only.
+Users are responsible for complying with all applicable laws and obtaining proper authorization before scanning any systems.